paayaw0/twitter_clone_api/tutorial.md

  ```

 This is pretty straight forward.
-An invalid tweet-a tweet with both attributes nil or blank will raise an error.
+An invalid tweet with both content and media attributes nil and blank respectively will raise an error.

-In our Tweet model we have to include ActiveModel::Validations and then pass the name of our custom validator as an argument to the validates_with command
+In our Tweet model we have to include ActiveModel::Validations and then pass the name of our custom validator as an argument to the validates_with method.

 ```ruby
 class Tweet < ApplicationRecord